Challenging the NLRB

 Jason Vazquez is a staff attorney at the International Brotherhood of Teamsters.
 He graduated from Harvard Law School in 2023.
 His writing on this blog reflects his personal views and should not be attributed to the Teamsters.

-While is difficult to predict what a second Trump administration may augur for the broader political economy, at least one thing is virtually certain: in the near future — perhaps sooner than anticipated — Donald Trump’s appointees will recapture control of the National Labor Relations Board (NLRB).
-There is little doubt the corporate attorneys Trump is all but guaranteed to nominate will move swiftly to dismantle the Biden Board’s prounion legacy and, in traditional GOP fashion, recalibrate national labor policy in management’s favor.
-As corporate interests begin to signal a deeper appetite for foundational assaults on the Board’s regulatory capacity, however, the specter that the incoming administration may pursue more novel, radical antiregulatory measures looms.
-These may include, as some have speculated, refusing to appoint members to the NLRB.
-While such a strategy would cripple, if not foreclose, labor law enforcement — and be extraordinarily difficult to challenge in court — it is not clear it would ultimately redound to management’s benefit.
+While is difficult to predict what a second Trump administration may presage for the broader political economy, at least one thing is virtually certain: in the near future — perhaps sooner than anticipated — Donald Trump’s appointees will recapture control of the National Labor Relations Board.
+There is little doubt the corporate attorneys Trump is all but guaranteed to nominate will swiftly move to dismantle the Biden Board’s prounion legacy and, in the traditional GOP fashion, recalibrate national labor policy in management’s favor.
+As corporate interests begin to signal a deeper appetite for foundational assaults on the Board’s regulatory capacity, however, the specter that the incoming administration may pursue more novel and radical antiregulatory measures looms.
+These may include, as some analysts have previewed, refusing to appoint members to the NLRB.
+While such a strategy would cripple, if not foreclose, labor law enforcement, and be extraordinarily difficult to challenge in court, it is not guaranteed it would ultimately redound to management’s advantage.

 Of course, the president’s conduct remains subject to constitutional constraints even in the absence of statutory remedies.
 Yet no viable avenue exists to contest a failure to nominate on constitutional grounds.
-A challenge under the Constitution’s Appointment Clause may theoretically be available, but — even tabling thorny standing questions — the Clause confers virtually unfettered discretion on the president to nominate executive officers.
-And while disabling an agency from carrying out its statutory duty may be inconsistent with the President’s constitutional obligation to faithfully execute the laws, not all constitutional transgressions are necessarily justiciable or redressable.
+A challenge under the Constitution’s Appointment Clause may in theory be available but, even tabling thorny standing questions, the Clause confers virtually unfettered discretion on the president to nominate executive officers.
+And while disabling an agency from carrying out its statutory duty appears inconsistent with the President’s constitutional obligation to faithfully execute the laws, not all constitutional transgressions are necessarily justiciable or redressable.
 The Supreme Court has declared that vindicating “the public interest in Government observance of the Constitution and laws” is not an adequate basis for litigation, and Congress has declined to establish a statutory cause of action, explicitly or implicitly, to enforce the Take Care Clause.

-In short, little in the law would block Trump from disabling the NLRB if he were inclined to do so.
-Such a move would likely preclude enforcement of federal labor law.
+In short, the law is unlikely to block Trump from disabling the NLRB if he were inclined to do so.
+Such a move would all but preclude enforcement of federal labor law.
 The Supreme Court has held that absent a lawfully appointed quorum — at least three members under Sec.
 3(b) — the NLRB may not exercise its powers.
 And since Congress vested the Board with exclusive jurisdiction to administer the NLRA, courts are largely deprived of authority to adjudicate violations of the Act.
-Consequently, in the event the NLRB were disabled, no legal mechanism would exist to litigate unfair labor practices.
-The upshot: a president motivated to do so could effectively suspend the rights, protections, and obligations the NLRA establishes without any legislative action — or even so much as a notice-and-comment proceeding.
+Thus, if the NLRB were disabled, no legal mechanism would exist to litigate unfair labor practices.
+The upshot is that a motivated president could effectively suspend the rights, protections, and obligations the NLRA establishes without any legislative action — or even so much as a notice-and-comment proceeding.

-To be sure, some strands in the caselaw suggest the courts may be disposed to assert jurisdiction in the event the Board were incapacitated.
+To be sure, there are strands in the caselaw indicating that courts may be disposed to assert jurisdiction in the event the Board were incapacitated.
 The Supreme Court has remarked that “[i]n the absence of any available administrative remedy,” statutory rights which would otherwise be ”sacrificed or obliterated” are presumptively of judicial cognizance.
 This line of cases rests on the presumption that where Congress fails to specify a mode of enforcement, it “intended the statutory provisions governing the general jurisdiction of [federal] courts to control.”
 Congressional intent is the linchpin — it is “for Congress to determine how the rights which it creates shall be enforced.”
-Here, Congress plainly intended to establish an exclusive remedial forum for labor law violations — which would temporarily unavailable given the Board’s incapacitation.
-In other words, in enacting the NLRA, the Supreme Court has concluded, “Congress intended for the Board,” not the courts, “to exercise exclusive jurisdiction in this area.”
+Here, Congress plainly intended to establish an exclusive remedial forum for labor law violations, which would temporarily unavailable given the Board’s incapacitation.
+In other words, in enacting the NLRA, as the Supreme Court has concluded, “Congress intended for the Board,” not the courts, “to exercise exclusive jurisdiction in this area.”

 More in Challenging The NLRB